 Robert Amory was a physician and professor physiology at Harvard.
 He retired in 1887 and became general manager of the American Electric Manufacturing Company.
-He also served as President of the Brookline Gas Company until September of 1888.
+He also served as president of the Brookline Gas Company, retiring in 1898.

 By 1910, the Amorys had been joined at 279 Beacon by his unmarried brother, Frederic Amory, was living with them at 279 Beacon.
 He was treasurer of a cotton mill.

 Robert Amory died in August of 1910.
 Katharine Amory continued to live at 279 Beacon with their children and her brother-in-law, Frederic Amory.